SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/receiving-post-data.md

 3. Go to the Web Form settings tab.
 4. Click "Edit Post CRM".
 5. Check the "Post" checkbox.
+6. Post Opt-In/Opt-Out: Selecting “msg” will post and return the text message from the mobile user.
+Selecting “Don’t Use” will not return the “msg” parameter.
+(See example below with “msg” selected.)

+###Example
+<pre class="code"><code>http://www.yourdomain.com/Post.aspx?mobile=2125551212&carrierId=VERIZONUS&key=SOMEKEYWORD&country=USA&shortcode=84700&Name=Mary Jane &Zip=10054&msg=MOBILEUSERSMESSAGE</code></pre>

-6. Configure the Post parameters that Sumotext will send as a GET
+7. Configure the Post parameters that Sumotext will send as a GET

 ###Sumotext will always post these 5 parameters first